concur/developer.concur.com/src/api-guides/hotelservice2/faq.markdown

 ## <a name="general"></a>General

-Q: What are the expectations of PrimaryLangID and AltLangID?
+Q: What are the expectations of `PrimaryLangID` and `AltLangID`?

-A: Language codes are obtained from the Concur user profile setting.
-For possible values, see the `Canonical List of Preferred Language Values` in  [Travel Profile v2 - Resource](`https://developer.concur.com/api-reference/travel-profile/v2.profile-resource.html`). `AltLangID` will be set to the same value as PrimaryLangID.
+A: Language codes are obtained from the user profile setting.
+For possible values, see the Canonical List of Preferred Language Values in  [Travel Profile v2 - Resource](https://developer.concur.com/api-reference/travel-profile/v2.profile-resource.html). `AltLangID` will be set to the same value as PrimaryLangID.

 ***